hahn-th/homematicip-rest-api/README.md

 Just run `pip install -U homematicip --pre` to get the package.

 ## New devices and config dump
-If you missing a device which is not implemented yet, open an issue and append a dump of your configuration to it.
-To create a dump the CLI: `python hmip_cli.py --dump-configuration --anonymize`.
+If you missing a device which is not implemented yet, open an issue and append a dump of your configuration to it using https://gist.github.com.
+To create a dump use the CLI: `python hmip_cli.py --dump-configuration --anonymize`.
 See [Usage](#usage) for more instructions.

 ## Usage
 ### Generate Token